hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 ### System Curve

 Based on these concepts, the total system head at any given flow rate is the sum of the static head and frictional head losses in the system.
-It, therefore, can be represented using the euation 1.A.7 (where the velocity at the supply and destination is negligible, e.g. they are tanks):
+It, therefore, can be represented using the equation 1.A.7 (where the velocity at the supply and destination is negligible, e.g. they are tanks):

 <div  class="equation-label"><a id="eq1a7"></a>Eq.
 1.A.7</div >
 =+=